Explore the Chemistry of Life

 Courses

-The courses listed below are required for completion of the bachelor’s degree in Biochemistry.
+The courses in the preview below are required for completion of the bachelor’s degree in Biochemistry.
 Students must also complete the requirements for the Stevenson Educational Experience (SEE).

 FYS 100 | First Year Seminar | 1 credit |